-We recently sat down with Stephen Burnett, Executive Director for the Great Lakes Cruising Coalition (GLCC), to learn about this emerging North American cruising destination.
+We sat down with Stephen Burnett, Executive Director for the Great Lakes Cruising Coalition (GLCC), to learn about this emerging North American cruising destination.
 See below for Stephen’s take on current trends including economic impact, overtourism and why attending Seatrade is beneficial to ports and destinations.

 As Executive Director for the Great Lakes Cruising Coalition, can you tell us a bit about the history and mission of the organization?